 Eligibility, Application and Selection Process

-- Eligibility: American or French national, admitted to the Dual BA Program Between Columbia University and Sciences Po (entering Sciences Po as a first year student or current 1st year student, going into 2nd year)
+- Eligibility: American or French national, admitted to the Dual BA Program Between Columbia University and Sciences Po (entering Sciences Po as a first year student or current first year student, going into second year)